ZlomenyMesic/Kreveta/README.md

 ## About

 An amateur, UCI-compatible chess engine written entirely in C#.
-Originally developed as a hobby project, but now serves as the basis for my SOČ thesis.
+Originally developed as a hobby project, but now also serves as the basis for my SOČ thesis.
 Designed to balance strength, speed and reliability, while still aiming for code clarity and proper documentation, making it ideal for others to study, experiment